hackutd/hackutd-tech-guide/docs/Workshops/Computer Vision/index.md

 ## Exercise
 Congrats!
 You now know how to train a YOLOv11 on a custom dataset and get outputs from it.

-If you want to do more, here a few tasks you can focus on:
+If you want to do more, here are few tasks you can focus on:
 - Try finding an interesting dataset on [Roboflow](https://roboflow.com)
-- Extract the data from the desired dataset
+- Download the dataset
 - Train your YOLOv11 model on this dataset using the same technique we used
 - Instead of having predictions on an image, try to do it on a video real-time!